snowplow-archive/snowplow.github.com/_posts/2014-11-06-snowplow-javascript-tracker-2.1.1-released.md

 * Added further Intern unit tests [#76][76]
 * Added a section to the README for contributors on getting the Vagrant environment set up [#169][169]

-Finally, we thank Kevin Simper (@kevinsimper on GitHub) for his contribution preventing the localStorage queue of events from being incorrectly parsed.
+Finally, we thank Kevin Simper (@kevinsimper on GitHub) for his contribution preventing the `localStorage` queue of events from being incorrectly parsed.

-<h2><a name="other">11.
-Upgrading </a></h2>
+<h2><a name="upgrade">11.
+Upgrading</a></h2>

+<h3><a name="upgrade-js">11.1 JavaScript upgrade</a></h3>

 The new minified and gzipped JavaScript is available at

 `http(s)://d1fc8wv8zag5ca.cloudfront.net/2.1.1/sp.js``

-Note that this version introduces breaking changes to the `trackPageView`, `enableLinkClickTracking`, and `trackLinkClick` methods, all of which now have an additional penultimate parameter.
+**Note that this version introduces BREAKING changes to the `trackPageView`, `enableLinkClickTracking`, and `trackLinkClick` methods, all of which now have an additional penultimate parameter.**

 The deprecated legacy method `trackImpression` has been removed entirely; use `trackAdImpression` instead.

+<h3><a name="upgrade-redshift">11.2 Redshift upgrade</a></h3>

+If you are using Amazon Redshift, the new event types and performance context will require you to deploy new tables into your Redshift cluster.

+For instructions on this, please see the Snowplow 0.9.10 release post (coming soon).

 <h2><a name="other">12.
 Getting help </a></h2>